Accelerated Credit Mechanisms

 Life-Experience Acceleration Path (LEAP)

 Eastern Florida defines accelerated credit mechanisms as standardized ways to earn credit outside a traditional academic environment.
-Below are the generally accepted types of accelerated mechanisms:

 Prior Learning Assessment Credit Evaluation Guidelines

 A maximum of 45 semester hours of combined accelerated credit in any combination of correspondence and extension, credit by examination (national standardized exams such as IB, CLEP, DSST, AP, AICE, etc.), credit for military training and experience, credit for professional training (ACE), credit for licensure, certifications or third party training, DANTES, or other non-traditional means of earning credit may be applied toward an Associate's degree of 60 hours.

 Students must complete at least 25 percent of institutional credits of their degree through courses taken at EFSC.
 This is 15 institutional credits for the A.A. and A.S. degrees, and 30 institutional credits for the B.A.S. and B.S. degrees.

 Eastern Florida reserves the right to evaluate credit from accelerated means other than those listed above.
 Students are welcome to submit documentation and official records for consideration.
 Examination scores must be submitted on an official score report from the organization administering the examination.
 Accelerated credit is posted to the academic record along with the source of the credit.

 Students transferring to another institution after being awarded accelerated credit should review the transfer guidelines maintained by the receiving institution.
 Acceptance of credit awarded through any accelerated mechanism is dependent upon the policies of the other colleges and universities, even if the credit appears on a transcript from Eastern Florida.
 The decision to accept transfer credit is made by the receiving institution.